hiimsharon/icu-ventilator-adjustment/DATA.md

 # Dataset Documentation and Access

-This page provides technical documentation, data distribution profiles, and access guidelines for the multivariate time-series dataset used in the ICU mechanical ventilator adjustment research.
+This page provides technical documentation, data distribution profiles, and strict access guidelines for the multivariate time-series dataset used in the ICU mechanical ventilator adjustment research.

 ## IRB Approval & Compliance Statement
-本研究已通過高雄醫學大學附設中和紀念醫院人體研究倫理審查委員會審查（編號：KMUHIRB-E(I)-20240420）。
+This study was approved by the Institutional Review Board of Kaohsiung Medical University Chung-Ho Memorial Hospital (Approval No.: KMUHIRB-E(I)-20240420).

-* **Patient Confidentiality:** Clinical source data, patient-level medical records, and restricted institutional materials contain sensitive health information and are strictly protected.
+* **Patient Confidentiality & Data Protection:** Clinical source data, patient-level medical records, and restricted institutional materials contain sensitive medical information and are strictly protected under medical ethics and data privacy regulations.
+* **Strict Research-Use Only & No Open-Source Redistribution:** This dataset is created and curated exclusively for academic research purposes. **It is NOT open-source or intended for general public use.**
-* **Usage Restrictions:** Public access to this repository does not grant permission to reproduce, distribute, or use the raw clinical data.
+* **Prior Notification and Authorization Required:** Public access to this repository or release assets does **not** grant any license to reproduce, distribute, modify, or use the data.
+Any academic inquiry, collaboration request, or authorized data utilization **must be formally communicated and approved in advance**.
 Unauthorized use, redistribution, or commercial exploitation is strictly prohibited.

 ---